AI Coach — How It Works and How to Use It

 The trick: give the AI a frame of reference (compared to what? working on what? from which angle?).
 Better question = better answer.

-• Frames are sent for the swing(s) you reference.
+- Frames go up only for swings you reference.
 If you ask "compare these two swings," frames for both go up.
-The AI doesn't have access to your other swings unless you reference them.
+The AI doesn't fish through your history on its own.

-If you'd rather not send swing data to a cloud AI provider at all, simply don't use the AI Coach features — every other part of MotionEdge runs on-device with no network calls.
+So you get the best of both worlds: the depth of a real AI coaching relationship, with the privacy of a notebook that never leaves your devices.
+If you'd rather not send any swing data to a cloud AI provider at all, simply don't use the AI Coach features — every other part of MotionEdge runs on-device with no network calls.

 The Tier 3 swing recap — what it is and why you might see it